mountetna/monoetna/README.md

 #### Creation

 1. Create some example projects in janus `make -f Makefile-mac janus-seed` # Is this needed?
-2. Create the example projects in magma `make -f Makefile magma-create-project`
+2. Create the example projects in magma `make -f Makefile-mac magma-create-projects`

 #### Seeding some models

 If you would like to download the `example` project models in production and use them locally:

 1. Copy your PROD janus token `make -f Makefile-mac magma-copy-example-models`
-2. Copy your dev janus token `make -f Makefile-mac magma-create-example-models`
+2. Copy your DEV janus token `make -f Makefile-mac magma-create-example-models`

 #### Seeding some data